21 Creative Thanksgiving Table Decor Beyond Pumpkins & Leaves

 Coastal Luxe Thanksgiving Table with Pearlescent Accents

-This Thanksgiving table decor reimagines coastal elegance with a palette of creamy neutrals, pearlescent shells, and soft blue glassware.
+This specific style reimagines coastal elegance by using a palette of creamy neutrals and soft blue glassware to mimic the ocean.

-The woven textures and gentle shimmer of the seashell accents bring a natural sophistication that feels both festive and refreshing.
+You can layer linen runners and driftwood centerpieces with some gold flatware to create a serene aesthetic that feels both beachy and festive.
+The woven textures and the gentle shimmer of the seashell accents bring a natural sophistication that is honestly so refreshing.

 Dried Botanical Tablescapes